Skip to content

 Summary

-Identifying your Windows 11 account type is essential for system security and management.
-By using the Settings app or Command Prompt, you can easily distinguish between Local and Microsoft accounts and verify your permission levels.
+Identifying your Windows 11 account type helps with system security and management.
+By using the Settings app or Command Prompt, you can distinguish between Local and Microsoft accounts and verify your permission levels.
 Remember that changing account types requires administrator privileges to ensure system integrity.

 Can I have two administrator accounts on 🪟 Windows 11?